Sources:1. Borla, Mathilde : Les Statuettes Funéraires du Musée Égyptien de Turin In: Dossiers d'Archeologie

 Photography © kairoinfo4u

-This painted piece of cloth is a part of a small corpus of funerary canvases of which only twenty-two known surviving examples were listed by Khaled el-Enany (BIFAO 110, see bibliography below).
-Most of these canvases are kept in major international museums.
-Three of them share similarities with Ta-Nedjem's square in the way the body of the seated person is painted to the point that it was suggested the same artist might have executed all 4 of them.
-The other 3 come from the Louvre, Paris (linen square of the Scribe Khonson, end of the 18th-early 19th dynasty, Inv.
-N847), the Boston Museum of Fine Arts (linen, end of the 18th-early 19th dynasty, Inv.
-1981.657) and from the Metropolitan Museum of Art, New York (linen of Hori, end of the 18th-early 19th dynasty, Inv.
+This painted piece of cloth is part of a small corpus of funerary canvases, of which only twenty-two known surviving examples were listed by Khaled el-Enany (BIFAO 110, see bibliography below).
+Most of these are in major international museums.
+Three of them share similarities with Ta-Nedjem Square in the way the body of the seated person is painted, so much so that it has been suggested that the same artist may have executed all 4.
+The other three come from the Louvre, Paris (Linen Square of the Scribe Khonson, late 18th-early 19th dynasty, Inv.
+N847), the Boston Museum of Fine Arts (Linen, late 18th-early 19th dynasty, Inv.
+1981.657) and the Metropolitan Museum of Art, New York (Linen of Hori, late 18th-early 19th dynasty, Inv.
 44.2.3).

-Ta-Nedjem is not one of the well known characters from Deir el-Medina.
-Although Bernard Bruyère's dig diaries (http://www.ifao.egnet.net/bases/archives/bruyere/) contain the name of Ta-Nedjem preceded with "f", suggesting the name belonged to a female, the linen is not mentioned or drawn by Bruyère.
-Ta-Nedjem is an attested New Kingdom feminine name but that does not seem to correspond with the image of the seated man.
+Ta-Nedjem is not one of the well-known figures from Deir el-Medina.
+Although Bernard Bruyère's dig diaries (http://www.ifao.egnet.net/bases/archives/bruyere/) contain the name of Ta-Nedjem preceded by an "f", suggesting that the name belonged to a female, the linen is not mentioned or drawn by Bruyère.
+Ta-Nedjem is an attested New Kingdom female name, but this does not seem to correspond to the image of the seated man.

-Ta-Nedjem's linen will be published by Annie Gasse of The National Center for Scientific Research, since this new work challenges the various works published date on the number of pieces that make up this corpus.
+Ta-Nedjem's Linen is published by Annie Gasse of the National Centre for Scientific Research, as this new work challenges the various published dates for the number of pieces that make up this corpus.

 Provenance of the object:

-- Former collection Lucien Lépine, acquired before 1926 Qurna.
+- Former collection of Lucien Lépine, acquired before 1926 Qurna.

 - Paul Mallon (1884-1975), antiquarian, Paris, acquired in 1926.

-- Former Madame Arthur Sachs collection, acquired in 1927.
+- Former collection of Madame Arthur Sachs, acquired in 1927.

 - Remained in the family

 The winning bid was made by telephone and the identity of the buyer was not disclosed.
-Bidding started at 50,000 euros and wrapped up in a matter of minutes, organisers said.
+Bidding started at 50,000 euros and was over in a matter of minutes, organisers said.

 www.dailymail.co.uk/wires/afp/article-3129705/Rare-ancient-Egyptian-shroud-goes-hammer-Paris.html